 In our first product teardown and product design evaluation, we take apart a handheld thermal camera manufactured by SEEK thermal.
 It is a low to mid-range camera targeted towards general consumers, which combines a thermal sensor, a rechargeable battery and a colour display.
 The unit has three push buttons to control the displayed menu and a side button for the LED torch feature.
-It has a 206×156 thermal sensor and a 300 lumen LED light.
+It has a 206×156 thermal sensor and a 300-lumen LED light.
 A full technical specification can be found here.

-This teardown is to understand the different mechanical design elements, electronic interface and the manufacturing processes of some parts.
+This teardown is to understand the different mechanical design elements, electronic interface and manufacturing processes of some parts.

-Rather than discussing every single feature, we have grouped them into the following groups and concentrated on the hardware product design aspect of the camera.
+Rather than discussing every feature, we have grouped them into the following groups and concentrated on the hardware product design aspect of the camera.

 - Product Architecture

 - External connector management

 It is captivating how the design uses modular product architecture (Product architecture is one of three Embodiment design phases) instead of integral system-level design and the way it allocates specific functions to the modules.

 One of the main advantages of using a modular design is that the modules can be used in other designs within a family of products.
 In this camera, there are two thermal camera options (high and low resolution) which would mean that just the thermal camera module could be swapped to build a second variant.
 Modular design methodology works well if you have more than one product in your range.

 The unit has been split into three main external parts and an internal plastic frame.
 The top metal part houses both the thermal camera and the LED light, while the front and the rear plastic housing covers the main controller and the screen.
 Internally the main plastic frame holds the main PCB controller, Rechargeable battery and screen together in place.

 The front and rear housing and frame are made of injection moulded plastic, while the top holder is CNC machined.